 Both english and filipino chose a 16-paged school paper and since we were only given less than a month to prepare, after resting for a week since the DSPC contest, we were excused in our classes and slept in school.
 Literally slept in school.

 Day and night we made articles.
-Being journalist does not mean being fixed on your section, you must be flexible that’s why I did not only became a feature writer, i became a news writer, sci-tech, and a translator of articles.
-What’s made the stay more frustating is that most of the writers (especially english writers) did not help in the school paper that’s why we filipino writers were not only writing filipino articles but also english (ugh)
+Being a journalist does not mean being fixed on your section, you must be flexible that’s why I did not only became a feature writer, i became a news writer, sci-tech, and a translator of articles.
+What made the stay more frustating was that most of the writers (especially english writers) did not help in the school paper that’s why we filipino writers were not only writing filipino articles but also english (ugh)

 We endured sleepless nights, scolds, sickness, and fought tardiness.
 Pens ran out of inks, and papers were all over but we pursued.
 There were moments where we just talk to each other about how stressful it is in the eyes of the ignorant(lol sorry for the word) the things we are doing and that why other people could not appreciate the heart we put into this.